email-all-chars-within-ascii-cli2.0.1

 This CLI app will check, does your HTML file (or some other extension) contains non-ASCII characters.

-Specifically, it will check, are your file contents suitable for 7bit encoding, in other words, are all characters within the basic ASCII range , the first 126^ characters.
-However, only this check would be short-sighted, as invisible control characters (anything below decimal point 32) fall within ASCII range but are bad.
+Specifically, it will check, are your file contents suitable for 7bit encoding, in other words, are all characters within the basic ASCII range, the first 126 (not 127 because of DEL

 Practical use